The Deposition of Father McGreevy (ebok) av Ukjent

 The Deposition of Father McGreevy ebok

-"It should have won all the prizes" DORIS LESSING "Enthralling, chilling and memorable" Sunday Telegraph "So original that the text is illuminating" The Times "Remarkable and haunting" Guardian In a London pub in the 1950s, editor William Maginn is intrigued by a reference to the reputedly shameful demise of a remote mountain village in Kerry, Ireland, where he was born.
-Maginn returns to Kerry and uncovers an astonishing tale: both the account of the destruction of a place and a way of life w…
+"It should have won all the prizes" DORIS LESSING"Enthralling, chilling and memorable" Sunday Telegraph"So original that the text is illuminating" The Times"Remarkable and haunting" Guardian In a London pub in the 1950s, editor William Maginn is intrigued by a reference to the reputedly shameful demise of a remote mountain village in Kerry, Ireland, where he was born.
+Maginn returns to Kerry and uncovers an astonishing tale: both the account of the destruction of a place and a way of life which…

 Andre har også kjøpt